-“We were here first,” is the Salfordians’ mantra.
 There was human activity on the Salford side of the Irwell in the New Stone Age.
-And in 1230, Salford was granted a charter as a free borough – before Manchester.
+And in 1230, Salford was granted a charter as a free borough.
+Before Manchester.
+So there.

-Manchester eventually emerged as a major manufacturing centre during the industrial revolution, with Salford at the helm.
-When the industry dwindled over time, Manchester continued to rise, while the docks and Salford fell into decline.
+But Manchester eventually emerged as a major manufacturing centre during the industrial revolution.
+The Manchester Ship Canal was its gateway to the world, but the docks and Salford fell into decline when manufacturing declined.

-Today, Manchester city centre has started to proudly embrace Salford as a broader part of city living – and they share the limelight equally.
+Today, Manchester city centre has started to absorb Salford as a broader part of city living.

-Strategically located between the two cities is a new £1bn neighbourhood spanning 25 acres, Middlewood Locks where homes to rent by Get Living offer the best of both.
-The exciting buzz of city life, balanced beautifully with the peace and tranquillity that come from living canal-side.
+A new £1bln neighbourhood spanning 25 acres, Middlewood Locks is strategically located between Salford and Manchester, offering the best of both: the exciting buzz of city life, balanced beautifully with the peace and tranquillity that come from living canal-side.

 “City centre living is now even better,” says Ian, a resident of Get Living’s neighbourhood New Maker Yards at Middlewood Locks, which is within a 15-minute walk from Salford Central train station, the Oldfield Road bus stop and Spinningfields.